This thread was archived. Please ask a new question if you need help.

 Or maybe it is still Firefox 10 but with a lot of changes made, try running in the default theme and safemode.

-- see Troubleshoot Firefox issues using Safe Mode regarding starting in Firefox's safe mode
+- see Diagnose Firefox issues using Troubleshoot Mode regarding starting in Firefox's safe mode

 - whilst in safemode also disable all plugins